ProfDavisSmith/QuestionsWeHave/README.md

 - [ ] You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+## Funding
+The production of this work was made possible by Professional Development funds provided by [Pierce College's Employee Learning and Development (ELAD)](https://www.pierce.ctc.edu/elad).